pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ### File Ingester

-The File Follower ingester is one of the simplest ways to start getting logs into Gravwell, because it comes pre-configured to ingest standard Linux log files.
+The File Follower ingester is one of the simplest ways to start getting logs into DatalaiQ, because it comes pre-configured to ingest standard Linux log files.

-If you're using the Gravwell Debian repository, installation is just a single apt command:
+If you're using the DatalaiQ Debian repository, installation is just a single apt command:

 ```
 apt-get install gravwell-file-follow
 ```

 Otherwise, download the installer from the [Downloads page](/quickstart/downloads).
-Using a terminal on the Gravwell server, issue the following command as a superuser (e.g. via the `sudo` command) to install the ingester:
+Using a terminal on the DatalaiQ server, issue the following command as a superuser (e.g. via the `sudo` command) to install the ingester:

 ```console
 root@gravserver ~ # bash gravwell_file_follow_installer.sh
 ```

-If the Gravwell services are present on the same machine, the installation script will automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
-However, if your ingester is not resident on the same machine as a pre-existing Gravwell backend, the installer will prompt for the authentication token and the IP address of the Gravwell indexer.
+If the DatalaiQ services are present on the same machine, the installation script will automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
+However, if your ingester is not resident on the same machine as a pre-existing DatalaiQ backend, the installer will prompt for the authentication token and the IP address of the DatalaiQ indexer.
 You can set these values during installation or leave them blank and modify the configuration file in `/opt/gravwell/etc/file_follow.conf` manually.
 See the [ingesters documentation](/ingesters/ingesters) for more information on configuring the ingester.

 ### Simple Relay Ingester

-Gravwell's 'Simple Relay' ingester can ingest line-delimited or syslog-formatted messages over the network.
-It's another good way to start getting data into Gravwell from your existing data sources.
+DatalaiQ's 'Simple Relay' ingester can ingest line-delimited or syslog-formatted messages over the network.
+It's another good way to start getting data into DatalaiQ from your existing data sources.

-If you're using the Gravwell Debian repository, installation is just a single apt command:
+If you're using the DatalaiQ Debian repository, installation is just a single apt command:

 ```
 apt-get install gravwell-simple-relay
 ```

 Otherwise, download the installer from the [Downloads page](/quickstart/downloads).
-Using a terminal on the Gravwell server, issue the following command as a superuser (e.g. via the `sudo` command) to install the ingester:
+Using a terminal on the DatalaiQ server, issue the following command as a superuser (e.g. via the `sudo` command) to install the ingester:

 ```console
 root@gravserver ~ # bash gravwell_simple_relay_installer.sh
 ```

-If the Gravwell services are present on the same machine, the installation script will automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
-However, if your ingester is not resident on the same machine as a pre-existing Gravwell backend, the installer will prompt for the authentication token and the IP address of the Gravwell indexer.
+If the DatalaiQ services are present on the same machine, the installation script will automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
+However, if your ingester is not resident on the same machine as a pre-existing DatalaiQ backend, the installer will prompt for the authentication token and the IP address of the DatalaiQ indexer.
 You can set these values during installation or leave them blank and modify the configuration file in `/opt/gravwell/etc/simple_relay.conf` manually.
 See the [ingesters documentation](/ingesters/ingesters) for more information on configuring the ingester.

 ### Ingester Notes
 If your installation is entirely contained on one machine, as it is in these quick start instructions, the ingester installers will extract the configuration options and configure themselves appropriately.
-If you are using an advanced setup where not all Gravwell components are running on a single system, review the [ingesters](/ingesters/ingesters) section of the documentation.
+If you are using an advanced setup where not all DatalaiQ components are running on a single system, review the [ingesters](/ingesters/ingesters) section of the documentation.

-You now have the File Follow and Simple Relay services running on the Gravwell server.
+You now have the File Follow and Simple Relay services running on the DatalaiQ server.
 File Follow will automatically ingest log entries from some files in `/var/log/`.
 By default it ingests /var/log/auth.log with the "auth" tag, /var/log/dpkg.log with the "dpkg" tag, and /var/log/dmesg and /var/log/kern.log with the "kernel" tag.

 Simple Relay will ingest syslog entries sent to it on TCP port 601 or UDP port 514; these will be tagged with the "syslog" tag.
 The Simple Relay config file also contains an entry to listen for any line-delimited data on port 7777.
 This can be disabled if you only intend to use syslog; simply comment out the `[Listener "default"]` section in the config file and restart the simple relay service.
 The configuration file for this service is located at `/opt/gravwell/etc/simple_relay.conf`.
 See the Simple Relay section of the [Ingesters documentation](/ingesters/ingesters) for advanced configuration options.

 (quickstart_feeding_data)=
-## Feeding Data into Gravwell
+## Feeding Data into DatalaiQ
-This section provides basic instructions for sending data into Gravwell.
+This section provides basic instructions for sending data into DatalaiQ.
 Review the [ingesters](/ingesters/ingesters) section for instructions for setting up other data ingesters.

-The "Ingesters & Federators" page (in the "Systems & Health" section of the main menu) can help you see if the ingesters are connected and the Gravwell server is receiving any data.
+The "Ingesters & Federators" page (in the "Systems & Health" section of the main menu) can help you see if the ingesters are connected and the DatalaiQ server is receiving any data.
 If no data is reported and you think that is an error, double-check that the ingesters are running (`ps aux | grep gravwell` should show `gravwell_webserver`, `gravwell_indexer`, `gravwell_simple_relay`, and `gravwell_file_follow`) and that their configuration files are correct.

 ![](stats.png)

 ### Ingesting Syslog
-Once the Gravwell server is installed and the Simple Relay text ingester service is running, you can start feeding any log or text data into Gravwell via the syslog protocol.
+Once the DatalaiQ server is installed and the Simple Relay text ingester service is running, you can start feeding any log or text data into DatalaiQ via the syslog protocol.
 By default, the Simple Relay ingester listens for TCP syslog on port 601 and UDP syslog on port 514.

-To send the syslog entries from a Linux server running rsyslog to Gravwell, create a new file named `/etc/rsyslog.d/90-gravwell.conf` on the server and paste the following line into it for UDP syslog, taking care to modify the hostname `gravwell.example.com` to point at your own Gravwell instance:
+To send the syslog entries from a Linux server running rsyslog to DatalaiQ, create a new file named `/etc/rsyslog.d/90-gravwell.conf` on the server and paste the following line into it for UDP syslog, taking care to modify the hostname `gravwell.example.com` to point at your own DatalaiQ instance:

 ```
 *.* @gravwell.example.com;RSYSLOG_SyslogProtocol23Format